 I was living with a host mom who cooked frozen foods and rice salads.
 I knew that this didn’t represent the way all Spanish people cooked, but she somehow convinced me that Spaniards didn’t eat much meat (we had chicken once throughout my stay).

 So I survived on free tapas and kebabs.
-While this may sound glorious to some, the reality wasn’t so great.
-Granada is famous for including a “free” tapa with every drink, but they generally are not top quality, (and definitely not very nutritious!).
-And kebabs, as delightful as they may be, can sometimes make you feel like you’ve swallowed a large brick.
-Simply put, I had no idea where to eat in Granada (or what to order!).
+While this may sound glorious to some, the reality wasn't so great.
+Granada is famous for including a "free" tapa with every drink, but they generally are not top quality—and definitely not very nutritious!

-But, luckily, only a few years later, I became borderline obsessive about finding the best places to eat when I traveled.
-And Granada was no exception.
-Since my time studying abroad, I’ve been back to Granada over 20 times, each visit eager to make the most of each and every meal.
-Here are my tried and true recommendations– if you have other suggestions, please add them to my list in the comments!
+Since my time studying abroad, I've been back to Granada over 20 times, eager to make the most of every meal on each visit.
+Here are my tried-and-true recommendations—if you have other suggestions, please add them to my list in the comments!

-These are some of my personal favorite places to eat in Granada, which I update each time I visit.
+Below you'll find some of my personal favorite places to eat in Granada, which I update each time I visit.

 Granada does tapas quite differently than other cities…